metabase/ci-test-config/README.md

 ## Notes

-- Always include a clear `_comment` - future developers need to understand why a test was skipped
+- Optionally include a clear `_comment`, and/or write good a commit message - we need to understand why a test was skipped
 - Use git blame/log to track who added a skip and when
-- This config is fetched from master, so changes take effect immediately for all CI runs
+- This config is fetched from master in the [metabase repo](https://github.com/metabase/metabase/blob/read-ci-test-config-from-the-new-repo/.github/actions/prepare-backend/action.yml#L34), so changes take effect immediately for all CI runs
-- Keep the config clean - remove skips as soon as tests are fixed
+- Remove skips when tests are fixed